survivejs/webpack-book/manuscript/building/01_source_maps.md

 }, ["./app/index.js"]);
 ```

-If you decode that base64 string, you will get output containing the mapping:
+If you decode that base64 string, you get output containing the mapping:

 ```json
 {